 Rebound insomnia also occurs in people taking drugs for reasons other than insomnia.
 For instance, an opioid given for severe pain will affect the patient’s sleep as will a benzodiazepine given for anxiety.
 When these drugs are discontinued, the patient may notice trouble sleeping through the night.

 Rebound insomnia is very common, and a reason to avoid medication if possible.
 One way to reduce it is to wean yourself off the drug.
 Reduce the dosage over a few nights to permit your body to slowly get used to sleeping without the medicine.
-We address this in our page on sleep medicines.
 You can also try other methods of getting to sleep: good sleep hygiene, exercise, warm milk.
 Even a different type of sleeping pill would probably work, but doctors would almost certainly not recommend using one sleep aid to counteract rebound insomnia caused by stopping a different sleep aid.
 Consult a doctor if you feel this is the only way.
+You can visit our page on sleep medicines for more information.

 You sometimes hear the term “altitude insomnia” when people can’t sleep after climbing a mountain (or flying to a city like Denver.)
 More formally, there is a condition called Acosta’s syndrome, or hypobaropathy, or altitude sickness, which can have many symptoms, including sleeplessness.
 Sensitive individuals experience this when they go up as little as 2000 ft in elevation.

 While in extreme cases altitude sickness can be serious, most people suffer through the discomfort and adjust in a few days.
-The no-brainer solution to this sickness is to descend back to the starting elevation, at which point symptoms usually clear rapidly.
+The easiest solution to this sickness is to simply return to the lower starting elevation, at which point symptoms usually clear rapidly.

 Insomnia related to substance use